lynzrand/akali/readme.md

 ### PostgreSQL support?

 Yes, but not now.
 Aqueduct comes with PostgreSQL support out-of-the-box, but we decided to stick with MongoDB for now.
 An abstraction of the database is being built, so that Akali accepts custom database implementations if needed.

-### Danbooru compatible?

-Considering.
-We are just starting to build up this whole thing, and a lot of things aren't determined yet.
-We may choose to be compatible with Danbooru/Moebooru frameworks only on the database side, but not on the API side.

-### Plugins?

-Yes, but not now.
-Plugin supports are in our to-do list for stable versions after 1.0.

-### When will this be usable?

-We are aiming at early 2019, with 1.0 releasing in summer 2019.
-Times may vary due to our pressure in study.
-Contributions are welcomed if you want to speed up our development!

 ## License